sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 15.
 Loading Parasitics into the Inverter**_

-To start simulation with parasitics, go to `Tool -> Library Manager` from the Custom Designer Console window.
+To start simulation with parasitics, go to `Tool -> Library Manager` from the Custom Compiler Console window.
 In the Open Design window that opens, select `inverter_testbench` under the cells column and `config` under the views column and right click on config under views.
 Select `Open Design` from the drop down menu.
 See Fig.16 below for reference.

 ![fig16](images/fig16.png)